 An exciting new world outlier that we feel deserves a wider audience.

-From the classic to the curio, but as you'll see from the readouts on our scale, this Argentine delight isn't all that dissimilar to the Chablis above it, offering a balance between generosity and precision that's as impressive as it is inviting.
+This delightful Argentine curio offers a balance between generosity and precision that's as impressive as it is inviting.
 This is all thanks to a clever combination of a late-ripening incarnation of chardonnay, a high-altitude vineyard and a superb winemaking team.

 Digital Content & Communications Editor